LLNL/axom/src/axom/mint/docs/sphinx/sections/tutorial.rst

     e.g., negative Jacobian, etc.

 * ``OUTSIDE_ELEMENT``
-    This indicates that the Newton-Raphson converged, but, the point is outside the element.
+    This indicates that the Newton-Raphson converged, but the point is outside the element.
 Consequently, valid reference coordinates do not exist for the given point with respect to the element.